byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 ***Bokashi Is A Solution To Some Very Big Problems; Regenerative Urba-culture, healing from the inside out.***

-**Responsible management of organic kitchen remnants can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, all while revitalizing the environment by creating bio-active humus soil and pro-biotic liquid fertilizer to combat the negative use of toxic chemicals and pollutants.**
+**Responsible management of organic kitchen remnants can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, all while revitalizing the environment by creating bio-active probiotic soil and liquid fertilizer to combat the negative use of toxic chemicals and pollutants.**

-**Soils store more than 4000 billion tonnes of carbon.
+**Probiotic Living Soils store more than 4000 billion tonnes of carbon.
 By way of comparison, the forests store 360 billion tonnes of carbon as woody biomass, and the atmosphere more than 800 billion tonnes in the form of carbon dioxide.**

 **Bioremediation**- Biotechnology employs the use of living organisms, microbes and bacteria, in the removal of contaminants, pollutants, and toxins from soil, water, and other environments.

 #### *Conservation as a consequence of production.*

-***Urban soil cultivation practices can have a significant impact on urban ecosystem.***
+***Urban probiotic soil cultivation practices can have a significant impact on urban ecosystems.***

 Bokashi, the ecologically responsible option for all food remnants, perfect for those living in apartments/condos and those looking to use their food remnants as a nutrient rich pro-biotic soil amendment in their garden, plant pots or the surrounding local environment (ecosystem) as a gift of thanks, fertile pro-biotic soil for Mother Earth.
-No modern garden is required, be creative, whats around ...
+No modern garden is required, being creative with whats around ...

 A healthy microbiome of the physical body is like a healthy microbiome of the soil, when cared for correctly creates space for more healthy lifeforms to exist.
 The flora and fauna, healthy bacteria and yeast of the body and soil, actually can, do and have gone extinct!
 Especially in the gut, and the soil, from a life time of unhealthy eating they just become eliminated.
 Fermentation is the way to bring that balance back, body and soil all life is 'built' the same.